Seicho-No-Ie: History

 In 1930, Masaharu Taniguchi, working as an English translator, published the first issue of what he called his "non-denominational truth movement magazine", which he named Seichō no Ie to help teach others of his beliefs.
-This was followed by forty volumes of his "Truth of Life" philosophy by 1932.
-Over the next forty years, he published an additional four hundred–odd books and toured many countries in Europe, South America, and North America with his wife Teruko, to lecture on his beliefs personally.
+By 1932, this was followed by forty volumes of his "Truth of Life" philosophy.
+Over the next forty years, he published an additional four hundred–odd books.
+He toured many countries in Europe, South America, and North America with his wife, Teruko, to personally lecture on his beliefs.
 Ernest Holmes, founder of Religious Science, and his brother Fenwicke were of great assistance to Taniguchi.
 Fenwicke traveled to Japan and co-authored several books, with one called The Science of Faith becoming a cornerstone of the denomination.

 Taniguchi died in a Nagasaki hospital on June 17, 1985, at the age of 91.
-Today the president of Seichō no Ie is Masanobu Taniguchi (谷口雅宣).
+Today, the president of Seichō no Ie is Masanobu Taniguchi (谷口雅宣).

 In the 2000s, the Seicho-No-Ie Fundamental Movement (生長の家本流運動) seceded from the headquarters.
 As of 2017, there are three factions of the original movement.
-The two largest factions are led by Masanobu Taniguchi, the president of Seichō no Ie; a group of elder teachers of Seichō no Ie known as Manabushi leads the other faction.
+The two largest factions are led by Masanobu Taniguchi, the president of Seichō no Ie, and by a group of elder teachers of Seichō no Ie known as Manabushi.